 Personalization is expected to be an element that can work to boost customer loyalty by creating more personal, interesting and relevant brand communication, and better service.
 In the literature different terms are used when talking about personalization (e.g. customization, targeting, segmentation, profiling, and one-to-one marketing).
 Kotler's (1997) idea of personalization is that the ultimate level of segmentation leads to segment of one, customized marketing, or one-to-one marketing.
 Peppers and Rogers (1993) define one-to-one marketing quite simply: treating different customers differently.
 The goal is to differentiate customers individually and customize marketing messages to each customer's needs.
 This is also the basic idea of personalized brand communication.
-For example, if a marketer would know at what time and where a customer would like to have her coffee, a local café could send a personalized offer to the customer's mobile phone.
+For example, the timing of brand communication could be different for different customers, based on their purchase frequency, need for assistance, etc. Or if a marketer would know at what time and where a customer would like to have her coffee, a local café could send a personalized offer to the customer's mobile phone.
 This would comply with the recency theory, which suggests that advertising is most effective when it occurs close to the time when consumers are ready to buy (Broussard 2000).
 In addition, mobile location services could be used to detect the customer being near his favorite café and he would automatically receive an invitation to visit.
-Thus, the marketing communication would have the potential for a stronger effect on boosting sales and customer loyalty because of using personalization (moderator in the model) based on a known situation (mediator in the model).
+Thus, the marketing communication would have the potential for a stronger effect on boosting sales and customer loyalty because of using personalization.
 Marketers are increasingly using personalization.
 For example, Tesco, the UK's largest grocer, has over 8 million different message configurations, and offers tailored mailings to specific audiences (Humby et al. 2003).

 The rational for personalization is already recognized in earlier studies on advertising and consumers' information processing, which show that when the personal relevance of a message is high, people spend more time processing it, generate more product-relevant thoughts, and spontaneously draw more conclusions about the product (Celsi and Olson 1988; Kardes 1988; Leippe and Elkin 1987; Petty and Cacioppo 1979).
-Personalization can also be initiated by the customer.
+Thus, when customers perceive brand communication relevant and the substance is meaningful the messages are likely to be more effective.
+Personalization can also be initiated by the customer, for example by selecting interesting topics for a newsletter.
 This way personalization also builds continuance commitment by creating customer exit barriers.
 For example, the time devoted by the customer to give information or personalize his own service may feel like an investment, a great effort that is not easy to do all over again with another service provider (see e.g. Burnham et al. 2003; Pine II et al. 1995)

 There is support that personalization in digital channels is important to customers.
-A study sponsored by the CRM vendor Kana found that almost 75 percent of respondents cited personalization as a major contributor to their most satisfying purchasing experience, online or offline (CyberAtlas 2002).
+A study sponsored by the CRM vendor Kana found that almost 75% of respondents cited personalization as a major contributor to their most satisfying purchasing experience, online or offline (CyberAtlas 2002).
 Personalization capabilities in this study included self-service, personalized voice or email interactions, the ability to track purchases and requests, and knowledgeable customer service representatives who are educated in the customer's history.